QA Outsourcing Services: 2026 Guide for SaaS & Product Teams

 5. Onboarding speed

 Best providers ramp up in 2 weeks.
 Slow providers: 6+ weeks.
+Individual nearshore placements can onboard in as little as 72 hours.

 6. Reporting and accountability